 Le Clarence de Haut-Brion

 Food pairing

-Pairs well with roasts and grilled meat.
-Steak, turkey, or game birds like duck and pheasant, rich potato purees, mushrooms, and truffles also work.
+Pairs well with steak, turkey, or game birds like duck and pheasant, rich potato purees, mushrooms, and truffles.

+Le Clarence de Haut-Brion